cwgaldino/libreoffice-wrapper/README.rst

   soffice = lw.soffice()

   # Open Calc
-  calc = soffice.Calc()  # it will try connect with any open Calc instance.
-If nothing is open, it will start a new spreadsheet
+  calc = soffice.Calc()  # tries to connect with any open Calc instance # If nothing is open, it will start a new spreadsheet
   # calc = soffice.Calc('<path-to-spreadsheet-file>')  # connects/opens specific file
   # calc = soffice.Calc(force_new=True)  # open a new file